Samsung/tizen-docs/docs/application/web/guides/sensors/device-sensors.md

 # Device Sensors

-## Dependencies

-- Tizen 2.4 and Higher for Mobile
-- Tizen 2.3.1 and Higher for Wearable

-Tizen provides interfaces and methods to manage sensor data from [various sensors on the device](./sensors/device-sensors-w.md#capability).
+Tizen provides interfaces and methods to manage sensor data from [various sensors on the device](#supported-sensors).
 The main purpose of a sensor is to provide a value for the relevant environment parameter.

 This feature is supported in mobile and wearable applications only.